 1. Level 2 PunchOut Catalog

 Consider this: A B2B customer is connected to 5 suppliers via PunchOut.
 Each supplier is providing his own pre-approved PunchOut catalog to the customers.
 When the customer wants to order a product, he has no idea which catalog to search.
-Now, instead of browsing through multiple catalogs to access that product, why not make the product available in the search results of procurement application.
+Now, instead of browsing through multiple catalogs to access that product, why not make the product available in the search results of the procurement application.
 This is what precisely achieved via Level 2 PunchOut.

 Level 2 PunchOut functionality combines CIF catalog index file of products with PunchOut website.
 This index file is now accessible via procurement system’s search function to find products.
 Level 2 PunchOut allows suppliers to make their product catalog searchable within the procurement system’s search tool.
 The search functionality of the procurement system can be used to directly access a product present in that specific supplier catalog.